Rose McIver: Career

 At the age of two, McIver began appearing in commercials; at three, she received the role of an angel in the film The Piano.

 McIver has worked for New Zealand television, from fantasy-based series such as Maddigan's Quest to dramas such as Rude Awakenings.
 She has starred in television films such as the Hercules film series and Maiden Voyage, as well as two Disney Channel films: Eddie's Million Dollar Cook-Off in 2003 and Johnny Kapahala: Back on Board in 2007, which is the sequel to the 1999 film Johnny Tsunami.
 From March to December 2009, she portrayed Summer Landsdown / Ranger Yellow in the television series Power Rangers RPM for 32 episodes.
 She also had a role in the comedy series Super City, playing cheerleader Candice.
-In 2011, McIver appeared in the television film Tangiwai, based on the 1953 Tangiwai rail disaster.
+In 2011, McIver appeared in the television film Tangiwai: A Love Story, based on the 1953 Tangiwai rail disaster.
 In the film, she played Nerissa Love, the fiancée of New Zealand cricketer Bob Blair and one of the victims of the disaster.

 Her further TV roles were as the lead character in MTV's unsold pilot Cassandra French's Finishing School for Boys, based on the book by Eric Garcia and produced by Garcia and Krysten Ritter, in Showtime's Masters of Sex, based on the book Masters of Sex: The Life and Times of William Masters and Virginia Johnson, the Couple Who Taught America How to Love by Thomas Maier, as Tinker Bell for a multi-episode story arc on the series Once Upon a Time, and as adult Cathy Dollanganger in the Lifetime television film Petals on the Wind, adapted from the book by V. C. Andrews.